stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 ## URL Redirect to DOM XSS

-While digging into https://buy.kakao.com we identified the endpoint https://buy.kakao.com/auth/0/cleanFrontRedirect?returnUrl= which allowed to redirect to any `kakao.com` domain.
+While digging into `https://buy.kakao.com` we identified the endpoint `https://buy.kakao.com/auth/0/cleanFrontRedirect?returnUrl=` which allowed to redirect to any `kakao.com` domain.
 This vastly increased our chances to find a XSS flaw as there are many many subdomains under `kakao.com`.

-To find a vulnerable website we just googled for `site:*.kakao.com inurl:search -site:developers.kakao.com -site:devtalk.kakao.com` and found https://m.shoppinghow.kakao.com/m/search/q/yyqw6t29.
+To find a vulnerable website we just googled for `site:*.kakao.com inurl:search -site:developers.kakao.com -site:devtalk.kakao.com` and found `https://m.shoppinghow.kakao.com/m/search/q/yyqw6t29`.
 The string `yyqw6t29` looked like a [DOM Invader canary](https://portswigger.net/burp/documentation/desktop/tools/dom-invader/settings/canary) to us, so we investigated further.

-Funny enough, there was already a Stored XSS as https://m.shoppinghow.kakao.com/m/search/q/alert(1) popped up an alert box.
+Funnily enough, there was already a Stored XSS as `https://m.shoppinghow.kakao.com/m/search/q/alert(1)` popped up an alert box.
 Searching the DOM brought up the responsible Stored XSS payload `[해외]test "><svg/onload=alert(1);// Pullover Hoodie`. **Edit:** As of May 2024 this seems to be fixed.

 Continuing to browse the DOM we discovered another [endpoint](https://m.shoppinghow.kakao.com/m/product/Y25001977964/q:foo) where the search query was passed to a `innerHTML` sink (see [DOM Invader notes](#dom-xss)).
 Eventually, the PoC XSS payload turned out to be as simple as `"><img src=x onerror=alert(1);>`.